DETAILED ACTION

 executing a first processor (fig. 10, first processor 121) of the hardware processor based on initial state data (fig. 10, turn-on state 1001), wherein the initial state data represents an initial system state (18:49-52, turn-on state) of the system;

-detecting (fig. 10, receive external input mode switch request 1003), prior to a predefined progress position (fig. 10, sleep mode 1007 & operate in external input mode 1013; 18:49-19:17, before state switched), a first change in state (fig. 10, turn off display device 1005 & switch to external input mode 1006) of the system by the first processor using a sensor (fig. 7, sensing data 707; 1:64-2:2, sensor), the first change in state being added to a first record of modified state data (fig. 10, instruct switching to external input mode 1006) until the predefined progress position;
+detecting (fig. 10, receive external input mode switch request 1003), prior to a predefined progress position (fig. 10, sleep mode 1007 & operate in external input mode 1013; 18:49-19:17, before state switched), a first change in state of the system (fig. 10, turn off display device 1005 & switch to external input mode 1006) by the first processor using a sensor (fig. 7, sensing data 707; 1:64-2:2, sensor), the first change in state being added to a first record of modified state data (fig. 10, instruct switching to external input mode 1006) until the predefined progress position;

 designating the first record of modified state data as second state data (fig. 10, operate in external input mode 1013) based on reaching the predefined progress position; and